GreenRover/hibernate-log-analyser/README.md

 Further informations can be found at: &quot;[Hibernate show real SQL](https://stackoverflow.com/questions/2536829/hibernate-show-real-sql)&quot;
 I would advice to use additionaly this extension [Monitor file](https://marketplace.visualstudio.com/items?itemName=rkostrzewski.monitor-file) to monitor log files for changes.

+### Limitation

+Caused by [this issue](https://github.com/Microsoft/vscode/issues/32118) this extension is limited to a maximum log file size of 5MB
+You can patch your vs code installation.
+Change in

+    "%programfiles(x86)%\Microsoft VS Code\resources\app\out\vs\code\electron-main\main.js"

+Following code and add 00.
+To Increase Limit from 5MB to 500MB

+    DEL_SYNC_LIMIT=5242880,